Examples and Traps

 After submitting an order, an e-mail shall be sent to the customer summarizing the order

 Similar to the previous one.
-The requirement is valid on its own, but it makes much more sense when it's put into context:
+The requirement is valid on its own, but it makes much more sense when put into context:

 Create Order